replicatedhq/replicated-field-labs/labs/lab00-hello-world/README.md

 <!-- TODO: Insert screenshot of certificate warning -->

-Click the "skip this step" button in the admin console.
+Click the "Skip & continue" link in the admin console.

 > Note, For production installations we recommend uploading a trusted cert and key, but for this tutorial we will proceed with the self-signed cert.

 ![Console TLS](https://kots.io/images/guides/kots/admin-console-tls.png)